griddd/fuzzing-stuff/README.md

 # fuzzing-stuff
-a collection of notes and fuzz strings
+a collection of notes, fuzz strings, and fuzz templates

-Much of this stuff has been pulled from other sources, like the big list of naughty strings (credits to minimaxir).
-I've edited many of these files to suit my specific needs
+Many of the fuzz strings have been pulled from other sources, like the big list of naughty strings (credits to minimaxir).
+The fuzz string files have been edited to suit my specific needs

+The fuzz template files are for various fuzzers (DOONA, Peach, and Spike).
+Most of my work is in the web application area.